Get started with ArcGIS Velocity

 Note:

-Once you're signed in, the Velocity home page appears.
+Once you're signed in, the ArcGIS Velocity Home page appears.

 Explore and create feeds

-1. From the main menu on the left, click Feeds under INPUT.
+1. From the main menu on the left, click Feeds.

-The Feeds page shows a list and status of the configured feeds.
+The Feeds page display a list and status of any configured feeds.
 A feed is a real-time stream of data coming into Velocity.
-Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, or third-party APIs.
+Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, and third-party APIs.

 2. On the Feeds page, click Create feed.

 The Select a feed type window appears.
-You can create a feed from ArcGIS content (such as a feature layer), a cloud-based IoT solution such as Azure Event Hub or AWS IoT, a messaging system such as Kafka or MQTT, data providers such as Verizon Connect Reveal, or social media platforms.
+You can create a feed from ArcGIS content such as a feature layer, cloud-based IoT solutions such as Azure Event Hub or AWS IoT, web and messaging system such as an HTTP endpoint and Kafka, as well as data providers such as Verizon Connect Reveal or Geotab.

 Feed configuration wizard